 TFC has two certified counselors available during the school year for students who need a confidential ear.
 Our career services can help students from creating a resume to looking for a job.

-The Counseling and Career Services office has two licensed professional counselors on campus for students and also helps students prepare for a career.
+The Counseling and Career Services office has two licensed professional counselors on campus for students and are also available to online students through email.
+Not only do our counselors assist students in personal needs but, also help students prepare for a career.
 The office is located on the lower floor of Fant Hall.

 - Individual and group counseling

 - Consultation for students, faculty and staff

 - Referral to outside practitioners and agencies

 - Educational programs and workshops